 The UN Open-ended Working Group (OEWG) on Cybersecurity 1st Meeting

-1. From September 9th to 13th, the first meeting of the UN Open-ended Working Group on Cybersecurity was held in New York, Satoshi Akahori, the Deputy Assistant Minister, Foreign Policy Bureau (Ambassador in charge of Cyber Policy), and the persons concerned are present as the delegations from Japan.
+1. From September 9th to 13th, the first meeting of the UN Open-ended Working Group on Cybersecurity was held in New York, Takeshi Akahori, the Deputy Assistant Minister, Foreign Policy Bureau (Ambassador in charge of Cyber Policy), and the persons concerned are present as the delegations from Japan.